 When choosing new hardware for your business, it's good practice to keep a list of purchase dates and costs of hardware for accountancy, tax, warranty and insurance purposes.

 Find out how to develop an IT strategy for your business.

 Hardware life expectancy

-Life expectancy for some computer hardware parts is three to four years.
+Life expectancy for some computer hardware parts is three to five years.
 At some point, your hardware may fail or it may become too old to perform adequately for your needs.
 Many businesses work on a hardware replacement cycle of about three to four years for desktop PCs and five years for servers.

 Disposal of old hardware

 Before you dispose of old computer hardware, it is important to delete any confidential or sensitive data.
 You can do this by either:

 - securely wiping the data